simonmichael/hledger/site/faq.md

 - in hledger version 1.3 onward, -U/--uncleared does not match pending things.
   (#564)

+- hledger's -P flag is short for --pending.
+Ledger uses it for grouping by payee.

 ### Future ?

 There is a [ledger4](https://github.com/ledger/ledger4) repo on